Pain and Pain Symptom Management for Michigan Nurses

 These tools, however, commonly result in inaccurate findings and misinterpretations.
 For instance, since screening tools often rely on a patient’s self-report, a patient may falsify responses on questionnaires to avoid detection as a high-risk patient.

 Other recommendations include drug testing, primarily urine screening.
 Drug testing offers a critical adjunct to clinical assessment of SUD risk.
-However, due to the ease with which samples can be adulterated, providers must carefully review their collection protocols and sample validation procedures to ensure optimal accuracy, which may require observed collection (NIDA, 2022; Rosenquist, 2022).
+However, due to the ease with which samples can be adulterated, providers must carefully review their collection protocols and sample validation procedures to ensure optimal accuracy, which may require observed collection (NIDA, 2023a; Rosenquist, 2024).

 CONCLUSION

-In order to best carry out this responsibility, it is necessary for all healthcare professionals to continue to expand their knowledge and skills in managing this crucial healthcare issue.
+It is imperative that healthcare professionals understand their role in managing pain as one of their primary obligations and responsibilities.
+It is the duty of all involved in caring for patients in pain to do everything possible to bring them relief.
+To do less is to fail to provide quality patient care.
+In order to best carry out this responsibility, it is necessary for all professionals to continue to expand their knowledge and skills in managing this crucial healthcare issue.

 RESOURCES